-In the early 19th century a group of local musicians would gather together for their own entertainment, play and develop their musical interests.
-Later these people would begin to play for religious services, and it is from these humble beginnings that the Buckley Band was formed.
+In the early 19th century a group of local musicians gathered for their own entertainment, to play and develop their musical interests.
+Later these people would begin to play for religious services, it is from these humble beginnings the Royal Buckley Town Band was formed.

 Firstly, it was a Brass and Reed Ensemble, and members would, because of their musical ability, be very respected in the neighbourhood.
-Of course, many could not read or write, and it is therefore not surprising that early records were not kept.
-The evidence points to the fact that the first signs of the emergence of a Band, as such, was in the early 1820's, and, although in the book 'Out of this Clay', written by local Historian, Alderman Dennis Griffiths, he states the Buckley Band was formed in 1820 The Alderman later agreed it was probably nearer 1822 before the group of musicians were regarded as a Band.
-This is supported by the Jubilee publication of 1902 where it is stated the Buckley Royal Town Band was 'set on foot' 80 years ago.
+Many could not read or write, it is therefore not surprising that early records were not kept.
+The evidence points to the fact the first signs of the emergence of a Band, as such, was in the early 1820's, and, although in the book 'Out of this Clay', written by local Historian, Alderman Dennis Griffiths, he states the Buckley Band was formed in 1820, the Alderman later agreed it was probably nearer 1822 before the musicians were regarded as a Band.
+This is supported by the Jubilee publication of 1902 where it is stated the Royal Buckley Town Band was 'set on foot' 80 years ago.

 In 1853 a well-

-The next Bandmaster was Mr. 'Jimmie' Griffiths and thus the last of the Griffiths line took charge of the Band revitalised by Mr. Edward Griffiths.
+The next Bandmaster was Mr 'Jimmie' Griffiths and thus the last of the Griffiths line took charge of the Band.
 By this time Brass Band Contests were held, and in 1923 at the Mold Eisteddfod the Band gained third prize.
 This photo being the oldest photograph of the Town Band that can be traced.
-Several of the members in the photo include Bill Sharp, Sammy Collins, Bill Davies, John Smallwood, Arthur Bellis, men who were young at the time but played a large part in seeing the Band flourished.
+Members in the photo include Bill Sharp, Sammy Collins, Bill Davies, John Smallwood, Arthur Bellis, men who played a large part in seeing the Band flourish.

-'Joss' Lloyd took over as Bandmaster, and under his baton we gained our first ever
+In 1960 Mr 'Joss' Lloyd took over as Bandmaster, and under his baton the band gained

-In 1970, we engaged a Professional Tutor, and Mr. James McDean, a member of the famous Fodens Band, came to take us for Contests and in December, 1971, under his direction the Band gained entry into the final of the W.D. & H.O.
-Wills National Brass Band Championships.
-It was the first time in the Band's history and it was a very proud bunch of lads who took the platform in London on April 22 1972.
-Our reward was seventh place out of twenty Bands, and the Band can feel justly proud of this achievement.
+In 1970, the band engaged a Professional Tutor, Mr. James McDean, a member of the famous Fodens Band and in December, 1971, under his direction the Band gained entry into the final of the National Brass Band Championships.
+It was the first time in the Band's history and it was a very proud band who took the platform in London on April 22 1972.
+Their reward was seventh place out of twenty Bands, and the Band are justly proud of this achievement.

 In 1973 Mr Glyn Smith took over as Bandmaster.
 Under his direction the band went on to win many contests.
 Glyn is in fact the longest serving Bandmaster from 1973 until 1993.